-MEMBER STATE HR, BE, HU, IE, AT, SE, RO, FI, DE, ES, SK, FR, CZ, EL, DK, NL, IT, EE, PL HR, BE, HU, IE, AT, SE, RO, FI, DE, ES, SK, FR, CZ, EL, DK, NL ,IT, EE, PL COMMISSION PROPOSAL Drafting suggestions Comments whether the system will also support communications between the DSC and the other competent authorities in a MS (and if not: why not?).
+MEMBER STATE HR, BE, HU, IE, AT, SE, RO, FI, DE, ES, SK, FR, CZ, EL, DK, NL, IT, EE, PL, LU HR, BE, HU, IE, AT, SE, RO, FI, DE, ES, SK, FR, CZ, EL, DK, NL ,IT, EE, PL, LU COMMISSION PROPOSAL Drafting suggestions Comments whether the system will also support communications between the DSC and the other competent authorities in a MS (and if not: why not?).
 We suggest to involve the EDPS in the design of the information sharing system.
 1. The Commission shall establish and maintain a reliable and secure information sharing system supporting communications between Digital Services Coordinators, the Commission and the Board.
 CZ (Drafting): 1.
 The Commission shall establish and maintain a reliable and secure information sharing system supporting communications between Digital Services Coordinators, the Commission and the Board.
 Existing tools for Internal Market information sharing or communication between authorities shall be used for the purpose of this Regulation.
+LU (Drafting): The Commission shall establish and maintain a reliable and secure information sharing system supporting communications between Digital Services Coordinators, the Commission and the Board based on the Internal Market Information system.
 RO (Comments): What will this communications system suppose to do and what will be its architecture?
 Will a pre-existing infrastructure be used to operationalize this communications flow?
 CZ (Comments): The Single Digital Gateway was designed to make movement across the EU easier and to increase transparency for both business, consumers and the administration.
 Better access to information also means increasing trust.
 It would therefore seem logical to include the new administrative channels resulting from the DSA in the Single Digital Gateway Dashboard and to subsequently publish relevant information on Your Europe portal as well.
 CZ suggests to include this directly into the article in order to use the already developed solution and not to develop a new one.
 CZ therefore also supports the announced upgrade of the IMI system for

-HR, BE, HU, IE, AT, SE, RO, FI, DE, ES, SK, FR, CZ, EL, DK, NL, IT, EE, PL HR, BE, HU, IE, AT, SE, RO, FI, DE, ES, SK, FR, CZ, EL, DK, NL ,IT, EE, PL

-Drafting suggestions Comments
+MEMBER STATE HR, BE, HU, IE, AT, SE, RO, FI, DE, ES, SK, FR, CZ, EL, DK, NL, IT, EE, PL, LU HR, BE, HU, IE, AT, SE, RO, FI, DE, ES, SK, FR, CZ, EL, DK, NL, IT, EE, PL, LU COMMISSION PROPOSAL Drafting suggestions Comments information sharing.
+EL (Comments): We are of the view that other competent authorities in each MS should have access to the information sharing system.

-information sharing.

-EL (Comments):

-We are of the view that other competent authorities in each MS should have access to the information sharing system.
 Otherwise, the DSCs will be obliged to use other (and potentially non secure) means (i.e. email) in order to communicate with the competent authorities of their MS for matters falling withing the scope of the Regulation.
 Furthermore, there should be a clarification for the existing IMI system and its connection to the new sharing system.

-DK (Comments):

-It is important that the information sharing system is easy to access and user friendly.
+DK (Comments): It is important that the information sharing system is easy to access and user friendly.
 Furthermore, it is important to secure the information sharing systems interoperability with other relevant systems and other EU systems.

-SK, FR, CZ, EL, DK, NL, IT, EE, PL
+LU (Comments): We propose to avoid reinventing the wheel when it comes to information sharing systems.
+The IMI systems works well, is already in place, Member States know how it works, it would be less costly and could be immediately operational.
+We would advise against creating dedicated information sharing systems for each piece of legislation for